duddel/yourgamelib/README.md

 ## Kick-start

-Download or clone this repository and run the Python script `tools/init.py` from an arbitrary location, like so:
+Clone this repository and run the Python script `tools/init.py` from an arbitrary location, like so:

     python <path_to_yourgamelib>/tools/init.py MyGame

 To integrate additional [third-party libraries](thirdparty/README.md), use the `--extProj` option, like so:

-    python <path_to_yourgamelib>/tools/init.py MyGame --extProj imgui glm
+    python <path_to_yourgamelib>/tools/init.py MyGame --extProj imgui box2d

 This creates the directory `./MyGame/` and initializes a new project called `MyGame` with this content: